winningproduct/learn-portal/content/6-optimize/10-log-indexing-and-analysis.md

     Version: 1.0.0
   -
     order: 3
-    question: Have you identified the process of log data analysis with right tools?
+    question: Have you identified the process of log data analysis with the right tools?
-    expectation: Identify how to collect, store, index and analysis log data with tools and techniques that’s right for you.
+    expectation: Identity how to collect, store, index, and analysis log data with tools and techniques that are right for you.
     Version: 1.0.0
 ---